 Gwen’s Story So Far

 Gwen was born in Kensington on 10th April 1904 to banker Augustus Philip Brandt, from a German-Russian sugar trading/banking family and Jean Champion Garmany, from Savannah, Georgia, USA – who we are told dressed her daughter in all-white Southern style attire, with a personal maid changing her clothes three times a day after playing in the Surrey mud.
 With a father called George Washington Garmany (born 14 years after the founding President died) perhaps her mother found it hard to shake off her roots.
 Even Elizabeth’s sister managed to marry someone called Money.
 In 1911 the family lived at 21 Wetherby Gardens, Earls Court with a governess, trained nurse and nine domestics.
 Elizabeth married Claud William Mullins in 1925 in Kensington.
-They had three daughters, Ann Gwendolen Dally 1926 – 2007, becoming a doctor and medical historian, and her daughter Emma Dally in turn a writer and most recently biographer of Claud.
+They had two daughters and a son, the eldest Ann Gwendolen Dally 1926 – 2007, becoming a doctor and medical historian, in turn her daughter Emma Dally in turn a writer and most recently a biographer of Claud.

 Though largely self-taught, shortly after her marriage in 1925 Gwen began to learn the rudiments of weaving, at the London School of Weaving in Kensington.

 At the time of the dinner Elizabeth’s future notable career in arts and crafts, both in her own work and the promotion of others, had yet to occur, though her interest in the arts had already been triggered by a time spent in Italy, before her marriage to Claud at the age of 21.
-At the dinner, aged 28, she might have been regarded more as Claud’s well-heeled wife, a mother of two young daughters, with her third child on the way (son Edwin born in the third quarter of 1933), and with an interest in the arts.
+At the dinner, aged 28, she might have been regarded more as Claud’s well-heeled wife, a mother of two young daughters, with her third child on the way, and with an interest in the arts.

 What Gwen Did Next